 • • •

-If you’re from Trinidad and Tobago like Stacia, do you agree with the 10 points that she wrote about?
+If you’re a local like Stacia, do you agree with the Trinidad and Tobago facts she wrote?
 Maybe you have something to add too?

 As for me, I am particularly intrigued not only with the islands’ famous carnival celebration but also with its rich flora and fauna.
 I can’t wait to see this destination with my own two eyes!